The Law Offices of Bruce Peotter

 It's Never Too Early to Plan Your Estate

 It’s impossible to know what exactly the future holds.
-Many people live long and healthy lives, but sometimes, an accident happens or an illness takes a turn for the worse, and an individual is left without the ability to make their own decisions.
+Many people live long and healthy lives, but sometimes, an accident happens, or an illness takes a turn for the worse, sentencing an individual to a state where making their own decisions becomes impossible.
+In this critical scenario, a legally binding advance health care directive becomes your voice.
+It describes your preferences for medical treatment, ensuring that your healthcare providers and loved ones know your decisions.

 Ready to Move Forward?